MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 Based on their relative proactivity in the realm of data privacy, it seems more likely that the European Union will lead the efforts to enforce safety practices in AI development than the US.
 US Senate majority [Chuck Schumer has also indicated interest in developing legislation around AI](https://www.csis.org/analysis/sen-chuck-schumer-launches-safe-innovation-ai-age-csis), but the framework appears to prioritize market innovation over the risks to society.
 The levers that determine safety and progress in AI development are still ambiguous to legislators, which is a hurdle for drafting effective legislation.
-It seems possible that politicians will not act before a catalyzing event provides a clearer example of what to regulate.
+Politicians may not act until a catalyzing event provides a clearer example of what needs regulation.
 Some examples of such catalyzing events that have garnered media attention over the past few years:

 - [Google employee claimed that their AI chatbot system was sentient](https://www.theguardian.com/technology/2022/jun/12/google-engineer-ai-bot-sentient-blake-lemoine)